Our First 100 Years

 Holt made a number of track-type products for the U.S. military during the war.

-The Merger: Forming the Caterpillar Tractor Co.
+The Merger: Caterpillar Tractor Co. is Born

 of